-Submit a letter of interest and resume in a single pdf to contact@frwmb.gov Resumes should clarify if you are eligible to work in the United States and should also contain start and end dates (including the month and year), hours worked per week, level of experience and examples for each work experience and accomplishment that proves you can perform the tasks at the level required for the position as stated in this position description.
+Submit a letter of interest, resume, college transcripts, and three references in .pdf format to contact@frwmb.gov Resumes should clarify if you are eligible to work in the United States and should also contain start and end dates (including the month and year), hours worked per week, level of experience and examples for each work experience and accomplishment that proves you can perform the tasks at the level required for the position as stated in this position description.
 Your experience needs to address every required qualification and/or pay boost skill sets for which you have experience or education.

-You may be asked to provide certified college transcripts, 3-5 references, examples of your writing skills, proof of a valid driver's license.

-You may be asked to provide your most recent supervisor's contact information and permission for the OE to call for a reference
+You may be asked to provide certified college transcripts, examples of your writing skills, proof of a valid driver's license and your most recent supervisor's contact information and permission for the OE to call for a reference.